spoddutur/spark-notes/spark-as-cloud-based-sql-engine-via-thrift-server.md

-## Spark as Cloud-Based SQL Engine for BigData:
+## Spark as cloud-based SQL Engine for BigData via ThriftServer:
 In this blog, You'll get to know how to use SPARK as Cloud-based SQL Engine and expose your big-data as a JDBC/ODBC data source via the **Spark thrift server**.

 ### Little bit background on other options to do the same before jumping into Spark: